The Birth of Practical Wing Chun

-I do a lot of conditioning work, but not by working out in a gym or weight training.
+I do much conditioning work, but not by working out in a gym or weight training.
 I condition my body purely through qigong exercises.
-I am very passionate about Wing Chun, but besides Wing Chun, Chi gong is also very important to me.
+I am very passionate about Wing Chun, but besides Wing Chun, Chi gong is also essential to me.
 Chi gong is very beneficial to Wing Chun.
-There is a Chinese saying: 练武不练功到老一场空.

 How do you define “Chi”?
-Is it something real that science will one day discover or is it just a learning tool?
+Is it something real that science will one day discover, or is it just a learning tool?

 For more information on Master Wan Kam Leung please visit: www.wankamleung.com